Ateneo de Manila University Press

 The Ateneo de Manila University Press is a university press and the official publishing house of Ateneo de Manila University in the Philippines.

-The Ateneo University Press was established in 1972 and operates as an auxiliary unit in the university's structure.
+It was established in 1972 and operates as an auxiliary unit in the university's structure.

 Awards

-The Ateneo de Manila University Press was named Publisher of the Year by the National Book Awards from 2017 to 2019.
+The Ateneo de Manila University Press was named Publisher of the Year by the National Book Awards from 2017 to 2023.
 It topped the Aklatan, an all-Filipino online book fair, in 2020.

 In 2016, the Ateneo University Press launched 21 new publications in Harvest 2016.